ayushkumar105/Compiler/README.md

 6. Type `./peepcc ex1.peep`

-This will run a program written in the Peep programming language that takes an interger n as the input and prints out the sum from 1 to n.
-There are two other example files written in the Peep programming language that can be run.
-The second example file, called ex2.peep, takes in two intergers from the terminal and prints out the larger of the two integers.
-The third example file, called ex3.peep, takes an input and prints out its square and then it repeats this process until the user inputs -9999.
-These examples can be run using the command `./peepcc FILENAME.peep`, replace `FILENAME` with the file you want to run.
-You can also write your own Peep program in a file with the extension `.peep` and run it with the same command mentioned above.
-Below is a detalied description of the Peep programming language.
+To run a program written in the Peep programming language, use the command ./peepcc FILENAME.peep, replacing FILENAME with the name of the file you want to run.
+The first example file, called ex1.peep, takes an integer n as input and prints the sum of the numbers from 1 to n.
+The second example file, called ex2.peep, takes two integers as input and prints the larger of the two.
+The third example file, called ex3.peep, takes an input and repeatedly prints its square until the user inputs -9999.
+You can also write your own Peep programs and run them with this same command.
+More information about the Peep programming language can be found below.

 ## Introduction
-This compiler (Peep Compiler) is a simple, yet powerful tool for converting source code written in Peep programming language into Hatching machine code and the Hatchling machine code's execution can be simulated in C.
+The Peep Compiler is a simple yet powerful tool for converting source code written in the Peep programming language into machine code that can be run on a Hatchling machine.
+The compiled code can be simulated using C, allowing you to test and debug your programs.

 ## The Peep Programming Language
 ### Commands